Zaid-Ajaj/Cable/README.md

 ### [Introducing Cable: Deep Dive Into Building Type-Safe Web Apps in C# with Bridge.NET and Nancy](https://medium.com/@zaid.naom/introducing-cable-deep-dive-into-building-type-safe-web-apps-in-c-with-bridge-net-and-nancy-a65f48398a02)

-### [Cable.ArticleSample](https://github.com/Zaid-Ajaj/Cable.ArticleSample) Project used in the article to demonstrate Cable
+### [Cable.ArticleSample](https://github.com/Zaid-Ajaj/Cable.ArticleSample) Project used in the article to demonstrate Cable.
+The repo can be used a template for client/server apps.
+Everything is already set up.

 ### [Cable.StandaloneConverter](https://github.com/Zaid-Ajaj/Cable.StandaloneConverter) Project that demonstrates using the Cable JSON converter stand-alone without HTTP abstractions